HonorHealth Scottsdale Osborn Medical Center

-HonorHealth Scottsdale Osborn Medical Center is a private, non-profit acute-care teaching hospital in Scottsdale, Arizona.
+HonorHealth Scottsdale Osborn Medical Center is a private, non-profit acute-care teaching hospital, a part of the HonorHealth network in Scottsdale, Arizona.

 History

 The hospital was founded in 1962.
 In 2021, the hospital opened the 250,000-square-foot Bob Bové Neuroscience Center.

 Facilities

 The hospital is an American College of Surgeons-verified Level I trauma center, an Arizona Department of Health Services-certified cardiac arrest center, and a DNV-certified primary stroke center.
 The campus is also home to the 15,500 square foot HonorHealth Military Partnership Program training center.